 Dealing with probate can be a long and frustrating process.
-In our latest post, learn how to avoid probate court in Southern California!
+In our latest post, learn how to avoid probate court in Greater Los Angeles!

 Nobody wants to have to go through the probate process.
 By planning ahead, people are able to avoid probate, giving their families the peace of mind they need when dealing with a sad and difficult situation.

 There are a number of reasons why people want to avoid probate in Greater Los Angeles.
 First of all, there are the fees.
 Attorney fees, appraisal fees, court costs, and executor fees can all add up fast Oftentimes, the executor will waive their fee in an effort to maintain fairness amongst the family.
 In addition, the probate process can often be very time-consuming.
 All of the assets and heirs will need to be accounted for, with proper notice being provided.
 Debts will need to be paid and settled before any inheritances are passed on to the beneficiaries.
 All in all, going through the probate process isn’t something anyone wants to deal with if they don’t have to.

 Using A Trust

 A person can set up a trust to ensure their assets will not be subject to the probate process.
 By setting up a revocable living trust a person can ensure items contained therein will not be subject to the probate process.
 The trust will need to be set up while the person is of sound mind and able to decide for themselves what will go into the trust.
 The trust can be thought of like a bucket, all assets the individual wants to place in the trust will then be set aside and managed accordingly.

 When a person buys a home with someone else, they can enter a joint ownership agreement.
 With the right of survivorship. the property is passed to the surviving owner, without having to go through the probate process.
 It’s important to set this up when purchasing a property as adding someone to the deed after the fact may cost money.